Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Concept Validation and Calibration

 Figure \ref{fig:single_rotor_cd_3D} presents the predicted drag coefficients over the spinning ratio for all scrutinized grids, distinguishing between the UDS method (left, $\beta = 1$), the QUICK (center, $\kappa = 0.5$), and the CDS method (right, $\kappa = 1.0$) for approximating the convective momentum transport.
-Results of the smallest (middle) [coarsest] grid are shown in blue solid with filled circles (orange dotted with circles) [green dashed with squares], and all ordinates are equally scaled.
-The viscous reference results are shown in black solid lines with crossed marks.
 Generally, an increase in the drag coefficient can be observed in all cases for rising spinning ratios.
 However, all Eulerian results significantly overshoot the viscous reference results.
-The drag coefficient for the finest considered grid (level three) tends to be the smallest, especially for high spinning ratios.
-Additionally, the drag results of the UDS studies appear to be lower than those of the two $\kappa$-scheme-based studies.
+The drag coefficient for the finest considered grid 3 tends to be the smallest, especially for high spinning ratios.
+Additionally, the drag results of the UDS studies appear to be lower than those of the two $\kappa$-scheme-based results.

 The predictions of the associated lift coefficients are shown analogously in Fig. \ref{fig:single_rotor_cl_3D}.
 In line with the drag results, the Eulerian investigations' lift predictions are likewise significantly overestimated compared to the viscous reference results, especially for high spinning ratios.
 Predictions based on the UDS method increase almost linearly for increasing spinning ratios and are close to the viscous reference results up to approximately $k=2$.
 Furthermore, in the UDS case, the finest grid provides larger [smaller] lift coefficients for smaller [larger] spinning ratios.
 The two further investigations based on the $\kappa$-scheme show an almost linear increase with, compared to UDS, an increased slope up to approx. $k=3.5$, which abruptly ends and starts forming a plateau.
 For large spinning ratios around $k=6$, inviscid predicted lift coefficients approach the viscous reference results.
 In addition, the predictions of the $\kappa$-scheme-based investigations in the plateau region for $4 \leq k \leq 6$ are of the same order of magnitude as the UDS-based predictions, which indicates an increased switching from QUICK/CDS to UDS, i.e., from high-order to low-order convection.
-For the high-order convection studies, the lift predictions appear less sensitive to spatial discretization than their drag predictions.